tthorntone/AdNauseam-Wiki/Filter-lists:-gorhill.md

 ![Filter lists](https://raw.githubusercontent.com/gorhill/uBlock/master/doc/img/wiki-hphosts.png)

 And following is a comparison of typical results to show what these lists accomplish.
-This is all the hostnames hit by net requests when visiting [_"Achieving Anonymity Online Remains Difficult Despite Evolving Privacy Tools"_](http://techcrunch.com/2014/08/21/are-you-ever-truly-anonymous-online/) (evn with all these lists selected, sites rarely breaks):
+This is all the hostnames hit by net requests when visiting [_"Achieving Anonymity Online Remains Difficult Despite Evolving Privacy Tools"_](http://techcrunch.com/2014/08/21/are-you-ever-truly-anonymous-online/) <sub>(even with all these lists selected, sites rarely breaks)</sub>:

 | no blocker                           | default lists                        | gorhill's lists               |
 | ------------------------------------:| ------------------------------------:| ------------------------------:|